Prospective MA Students

 In preparing to apply to our program, please note the following:

-Paid work experience managing groups of elementary school aged children is advantageous in terms of admission.
+- Paid work experience managing groups of elementary school aged children is advantageous in terms of admission.
 It is important to demonstrate that you want to be a teacher and that you have worked in positions of responsibility.
-Any experience with children is important and should be included in your application.
+Any experience with children, both paid work and volunteer work, is important and should be included in your application.

 - If you will have completed an appropriate undergraduate degree (typically a 4-year degree) from a recognized university with at least a mid-B average in the final year (73-76%) by our program start date in September, you will meet the minimum academic admission standard.
 Higher grades will raise an applicant's ranking.